metrumresearchgroup/Torsten/README.md

 Our current plans for future development of Torsten include the following:

 -   Build a system to easily share packages of Stan functions (written in C++ or in the Stan language)
--   Allow numerical methods to handle bioavailability fraction (F) as parameters in all cases.
 -   Optimize Matrix exponential functions
     -   Function for the action of Matrix Exponential on a vector
     -   Hand-coded gradients
     -   Special algorithm for matrices with special properties
+-   Develop new method for large-scale hierarchical models with costly ODE solving.
 -   Fix issue that arises when computing the adjoint of the lag time parameter (in a dosing compartment) evaluated at \(t_{\text{lag}} = 0\).
 -   Extend formal tests
-    -   We want more C++ Google unit tests to address cases users may encounter
+    -   More unit tests and better CD/CI support.
     -   Comparison with simulations from the R package `mrgsolve` and the software NONMEM\textregistered{}
     -   Recruit non-developer users to conduct beta testing